jboss-developer/jboss-eap-quickstarts/cdi-stereotype/README.md

 What is it?
 -----------
-The quickstart is extention for cdi-interceptors quickstart and demonstrates using of CDI stereotype to allow developer to declare some common metadata for beans in a central place.
+A stereotype is an annotation, annotated `@Stereotype`, that packages several other annotations.
-In this example stereotype encapsulates combination of:
+This quickstart is an extension of the `cdi-interceptors` quickstart and demonstrates how to use a CDI stereotype.
+Stereotypes allow a developer to declare common metadata for beans in a central place.
+A stereotype is an annotation, annotated `@Stereotype`, that packages several other annotations.
-* set of interceptor bindings ('@Logging' and '@Audit')
+In this example, the stereotype encapsulates the following :

-* specify that all beans with the stereotype are alternatives.
+* All beans with this stereotype inherit the following interceptor bindings: @Logging and @Audit

-A stereotype is an annotation, annotated @Stereotype, that packages several other annotations.
+* All beans with this stereotype are alternatives

-Quickstart defines stereotype with 2 interceptors bindings (@Logging and @Audit) to be inherited by all beans with that stereotype.
-It also indicates that all beans to which it is applied are @Alternatives.
+Quickstart defines stereotype with 2 interceptors bindings (`@Logging` and `@Audit`) to be inherited by all beans with that stereotype.
+It also indicates that all beans to which it is applied are `@Alternatives`.
 An alternative stereotype lets us classify beans by deployment scenario.

 System requirements
 -------------------